maurelian/eth-registrar-ens/README.md

 **Open an auction for the desired name**

-This method uses the registrars startAuctions function to opens an auction for the given name, and several other randomly generated hashes, helping to prevent other bidders from guessing which of the hashes you are interested in.
+This method uses the registrar's startAuctions function to opens an auction for the given name, and several other randomly generated hashes, helping to prevent other bidders from guessing which of the hashes you are interested in.